 Frustrations can arise after a long day, it can be tempting to offer a bribe.
 Promising chocolate as payment for trying cabbage can actually push the child further away from the desired effect – accepting more foods.

 When introducing a new food to a child, the key factor is repeated exposure.
-It could take anywhere from 15 to 30 times before a child even samples the item, so don’t give up.
-Other helpful tips include:
+It could take anywhere from 15 to 30 times before a child even samples the food, so don’t give up.

-- Continue to place a small amount of the food on the child’s plate, for example one broccoli floret, so as not to overwhelm.
-And as you have probably heard before, try not to make a fuss.
+- Persistence.
+Continue to place a small amount of the food on the child’s plate, for example one broccoli floret, so as not to overwhelm.
+Minimising fuss goes a long way.
 If the child refuses the item, gently remind him/her that it will stay on the plate until they finish the rest of the meal.

-- If it is a vegetable that you are introducing, try cooking it a different way, as some children prefer different textures, much like adults!
+- Consider texture.
+If it is a vegetable that you are introducing, try cooking it a different way, some children prefer different textures, much like adults.
 You could roast, steam, boil or bake.